arundelo/schemer/README.md

 - Variadic functions.
 (Probably with `(lambda args body)` syntax.)
 - Dotted lists.
 (These are never used in *The Little Schemer*.
 Maybe make them optional?)
-- Add an "interrupt" button.
-(Most of the necessary work is already done since evaluation is done incrementally inside a `setTimeout` callback.)
 - Double check that no calls in tail position unnecessarily allocate continuations.
 - Allow `lambda`, `letcc`, etc. to take multi-expression bodies.  (`cond`